 Subsection 2.
 The programme must be concluded within five years.
 Under special circumstances, the IT University is entitled to grant exemptions from this regulation.

 Subsection 3.
-The IT University may without further notice end the enrolment for students who have not been active in their study programme for a period of at leasniversity year, cf. section 38 in the Executive Order on Admission etc. in Connection with Bachelor's and Master's Programmes at Universities (the Admission Order) from the Ministry of Science, Technology and Innovation (executive order no. 233 of 24 March 2011).
-Under special circumstances, the IT University is entitled to grant exemptions from this regulation, cf. the Admission Order section 38, subsection 3.
+The IT University may without further notice end the enrolment for students who have not been active in their study programme for a period of at least one year, cf. section 19 of the Executive Order on Admission and Enrolment on Master's Programmes at Universities (the Master's Programmes Admission Order) from the Ministry of Science, Innovation and Higher Education (executive order no. 213 of 21 February 2012).
+Under special circumstances, the IT University is entitled to grant exemptions from this regulation, cf. the Master's Programmes Admission Order section 19, subsection 2.

 Subsection 4.
-A student, who does not pass any examinations corresponding to at least 7.5 ECTS points within a period of 1 year, is not active in his or her study programme.
+A student, who does not pass any examinations corresponding to at least 7.5 ECTS points within a period of one year, is not active in his or her study programme.